nccshecodes/shecodes-2020/src/posts/2021-09-27/technical-interview-code-test.md

 So look, what if there is no technical test?
 If you're a junior, have you already got side projects that can be shared and discussed, perhaps on a github account?
 What if the experience listed on your CV is enough, you're already employed as a developer, right?
 How about if the interview process is conversational.
 Not one piece of code in sight.
 Let's discuss some of the challenges you've had.
 Or talk about your proudest achievements.
 Talk me through your CV.

-This is what my last two reent interviews looked like.
+This is what two recent interviews looked like.
 And they happened when I wasn't looking for another job.
 I had no time to prepare and get myself in interview mode.
 And guess what?

 <strong>I got offers.
 From both of them.</strong>